barsimark/route_planner_HU/README.md

 Main algorithm:
 The problem behind the application is called shortest path problem.
-There are a couple of great solutions avaiable.
-The one this app uses is the Dijkstra algorithm.
-The reason for this is its planning speed.
+There are a couple of great solutions avaiable for this particular issue, however I've chosen the Dijkstra-algorithm mainly due to its speed.